Sasha Waters: Career

-Waters' feature documentary Garry Winogrand: All Things Are Photographable screened theatrically and at festivals in 2018.
-It was called one of the year's best by The New Yorker's Richard Brody and won a Special Jury Prize in the Documentary Competition at the 2018 SXSW Film Festival.
+Waters' feature documentary Garry Winogrand: All Things Are Photographable screened theatrically and at festivals in 2018, was called one of the year's best by The New Yorker's Richard Brody, and won a Special Jury Prize in the Documentary Competition at the SXSW Film Festival.
 The film aired on the PBS series American Masters in April 2019.

-Since 2019, Waters has been working on a documentary on the artist Bruce Conner and his unfinished film on the gospel group The Soul Stirrers titled Trouble Don't Last.
-She has also completed a trilogy of experimental short films that turn an anti-colonial and feminist lens onto the history of photography and cinema – cyanotypes in Ghost Protists, magic lantern glass slides in Fragile, and popular romance in Ashes of Roses.
+Since 2022, Waters has completed a trilogy of experimental short films that turn an anti-colonial and feminist lens onto the history of photography and cinema – cyanotypes in Ghost Protists, magic lantern glass slides in Fragile, and popular romance in Ashes of Roses.
+They have screened at more than sixty festivals, museums and galleries around the world, including the Seattle International Film Festival, Chicago Underground, Festival Internacional de Curtas de São Paolo, and Uppsala Short Film Festival, International Competition.

+Waters is the director, producer and co-editor of the 2026 feature documentary, Mary Oliver: Saved by the Beauty of the World, a co-production between Pieshake Pictures and American Masters.
+Mary Oliver premiered on the Opening Night of the 2026 True/False Film Festival, had its international premiere at the Melbourne International Film Festival, and was released in more than fifty theaters across the U.S. and Canada by esteemed arthouse distributor Kino Lorber.
+The film had its broadcast debut on the PBS series American Masters on August 25, 2026.